TIS is Welcoming our Second Refugee Family

-TIS has been matched with a refugee family as part of the "Friendly Match" program of Jewish Family Services.
-We’re happy to welcome our “adopted” family who recently arrived from Malaysia.
+TIS was originally matched with a refugee family as part of the "Friendly Match" program of Jewish Family Services.
+We’re happy to welcome our “adopted” family from Malaysia.
 Take a few minutes to learn more about them…

 The family consists of two parents, a 24 year-old son, a 19 year-old son, and two daughters age 12 and 5.
 They have a cousin who lives in San Diego.

 The family has settled into a 2-bedroom, 1-bath apartment, located for them by JFS.

 The leadership of TIS, with support from the most frequent participants in the daily minyan, approved a donation from the TIS Minyan Fund to help pay for essential furniture for our first family.
 JFS purchased the items through a friendly and supportive furniture store in Lemon Grove.
 The TIS donation preserved more of the government-provided refugee subsidy for use in paying rent and other essentials.
 Sisterhood has donated Walmart gift cards for the family to help them with their household and personal needs.
 Another gift card for the family was made possible by generous donations from individual TIS members.

 At 17 years old, the father moved to Malaysia from Burma with his parents.
 He resided in Malaysia from more than 30 years.
 The father worked as an electrician, but also did painting and plumbing work.